 Today much of your banking transactions can easily and securely be done online.
-This is a guide about online banking advice.
+This is a page about online banking advice.

 Beware that if you have online banking, the balance may not be accurate.
 I have yet to have it explained to me clearly but lately, in the PM the night before, I had a plus balance and the pending items were some transformed into NSF, despite an incoming automatic deposit.